jonathansayer/list_of_english_numbers/README.md

 your head around.

 As I said earlier, I have never paginated a list before so this was a new gem that I had to learn.
-The will_paginate also traditionally deals with models, and although it feels weird not having a model in my Rails.
-I feel like I just don't need one for this problem.
+The will_paginate gem also traditionally deals with models, and although it feels weird not having a model in my Rails app, I feel like I just don't need one for this problem.
 The problems came when trying to figure out how to paginate an array and not a model.